-Upon payment of the enrollment deposit, an account is established in the Finance Office for the student, using the student's name and an assigned number as the account identification.
+Upon payment of the enrollment deposit, an account is established in the Business Office for the student, using the student's name and an assigned number as the account identification.
 All checks should show the student's name and identification number on the face of the check in order to ensure proper credit to the student's account.
 Normally, students will receive an itemized statement of account in July for the fall semester and in December for the spring semester.
 Students are encouraged to check their billing details on the portal on a regular basis especially for changes in charges or credits.

 If for any reason a student account is overpaid, any excess may be refunded upon written request or may be left on account for the next semester.
 All refunds need to be requested through the student portal.
-Refunds will be issued weekly starting the first full week following the add/drop period.
+Refunds will be issued weekly starting the first full week following the add/drop period until the last month of the semester at which time refunds can be requested by contacting the Business Office.